XADITYAM/XADITYAM/README.md

 ---

 ### 🔭 Currently Working On
-- 🧾 **SmartBill** — a multi-tenant billing app (Flutter + Supabase) live with two real businesses, with barcode scanning, invoicing, and analytics dashboards
+- **SmartBill** — a multi-tenant billing app (Flutter + Supabase) live with two real businesses, with barcode scanning, invoicing, and analytics dashboards.
-- 🎯 Applying for SDE / QA roles — recently interviewed for **Associate QA Tester** at Rockstar Games India
+- AI-powered voice cloning & emotion-aware TTS

 ### 🤝 Looking to Collaborate On
 - Flutter or Supabase-backed projects, especially real-world tools for small businesses